 As either part of your MLIS or post-MLIS studies, you also may choose to complete focused coursework and receive a certificate in the following areas:

-- Archival and Cultural Heritage Resources and Services
+- Archives and Cultural Heritage Resources and Services

 - Youth Services

 Students also have the option of combining the MLIS with a second, separate master's degree from a partnering Dominican program or external partnering institution.
 Students must apply and be accepted to the programs separately.

 - MLIS & MA In Public History (with Loyola University Chicago)

 - MLIS & MBA (with Dominican's Brennan School of Business)

 - MLIS & Master of Divinity (with McCormick Theological Seminary)

 - MLIS & Master of Social Work (with Dominican's Graduate School of Social Work)

 - Nationally recognized faculty who are known for their accomplishments as well as their deep commitment to teaching